stavalfi/mono-resolver-webpack-plugin/README.md

 if we would talk about `react` instead of `lodash` in the example above:

 - without using this plugin, you ensure that you only ever use the same version of `react` in the build because everytime, webpack will find it in `mono-repo/packages/package3/node_modules`. and that's good.
-- Using this plugin has a huge risk of a bug if the other packages use different versions of `react` because, this plugin will resolve multiple times `react` in multiple versions.
+- Using this plugin has contains a risk for a bug: incase the other packages use different versions of `react` because, this plugin will resolve multiple times `react` in multiple versions from multiple `node_modules` folders.

   solution:

   - Don't use multiple versions of the same module that has a side-effect. this is a cause of troubles.

 ### Alternative solutions